plaza tennis

 When it comes to preserving the lifespan of your tennis balls, proper storage practices play a crucial role One important rule is to store them in a cool and dry place Heat and humidity can cause the rubber in the balls to deteriorate faster, affecting their performance on the court So find a spot away from direct sunlight or any areas prone to moisture

-See also What Is A Moonballer In Tennis
+See also What Season Is Tennis

 Another effective method is minimizing exposure to direct sunlight UV rays can accelerate the aging process of tennis balls, causing them to lose their bounce prematurely Therefore, keeping them away from windows or outdoor areas where they are exposed to prolonged sunlight will help prolong their lifespan